 idea is always too complicated.
 Time then comes and removes all that is superfluous."
 A clock like Chronolithe, only

 shines by its simplicity because you can not remove anything.

-"Dressed as you are I do not understand how you can
+"Dressed as you are I do not understand how

 design such beautiful things"

 (a visitor at the Grande Fontaine gallery exhibition)

 Until then he never wanted or imagined selling anything: that's why

 finally taught him a lesson.
 Could people be interested in his works ?
 That's only when he started to let go of some of the pieces

 he had designed.
 Which had no impact on his production.

 "He's got no taste but lots of luck"Caroline Baumann (his wife)